Josephcc2/Custom-Architecture/README.md

 # Custom-Architecture
 Schematic to deploy agents using different LLMS with custom architectures and settings.

-Designed to be able to test different architectures for a goal to find the most efficient.
+Designed to be able to test different architectures for a certain goal to find the most efficient setup.

 ## Customizing
 Layers can be edited in `main.py`